esciencecenter-digital-skills/python-intermediate-development-uva/_episodes/16-verifying-code-style-linters.md

 ~~~
 {: .language-bash}

-> ## Optional Exercise: Improve Code Style of Your Other Python Projects
+> ## Optional Exercise: Improve Code Style of Your Other rojects
-> If you have a Python project you are working on or you worked on in the past, run it past Pylint to see what issues
+> If you have a project you are working on or you worked on in the past, run it past Pylint to see what issues
 > with your code are detected, if any.
 {: .challenge}

 It is possible to automate these kind of code checks with Bitbucket's Continuous Integration service Bitbucket Pipelines.
+We will get to that in the next seciont.

 {% include links.md %}